orblancog/LEMMAp/README.md

 These folders contain the madx tracking work and results of the e+ ring
 for the Muon Collider Project LEMMA [1].

-*Update : Linear lattice (betasmax,tunes, radintegrals, length) seem OK after translation from mad*
-*         Multipoles might be wrong.
-Check ongoing ... *
+*Update : Upright multipoles (no skew multipoles are used).
+Beta functions check ongoing ... *

 ## Folder structure
 `LEMMAp`